 With the help of the Builder pattern, we can construct complex objects without much effort.
 We can call it an Adapter, whose main purpose is to untangle the complexity of the object instantiation process.
 Whenever you are dealing with a highly customized product and its complexity the Builder pattern helps to clear the clutter to create the basic concept.
 Because of it, one can have a fundamental understanding of complex construction.

-In the example, we will look at how can we disintegrate the process of purchasing a product from an e-commerce website.
+In the example, we will look at how we can disintegrate the process of purchasing a product from an e-commerce website.

 class ManageProducts include Interactor def call # manage products and their details end end class AddProduct include Interactor def call # Add product to purchase end end class OrderProduct include Interactor def call # Order product to purchase end end class DispatchProduct include Interactor def call # dispatch of the product here end end class ScheduleMailToNotify include Interactor def call # send an email to the respective buyer end end class PurchaseProduct include Interactor::Organizer organize ManageProducts, AddProduct, OrderProduct, DispatchProduct, ScheduleMailToNotify end Here, is how you can purchase the product. result = PurchaseProdcut.call( recipient: buyer, product: product ) puts outcome.success? puts outcome.message